StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

-and the effectiveness of its backpressure mechanisms only become apparent when a source of the data is willing and able to exceed the available network capacity, and the backpressure mechanisms are required to regulate the rate that data is being sent.
+and the effectiveness of its backpressure mechanisms only become apparent when a source of the data is willing and able to exceed the available network capacity, and the backpressure mechanisms become operational to regulate the rate that data is being sent.

 # Alternative Proposals